mackenzp/als/README.md

     - Install python3.6 using the following: `sudo apt install python3.6`
 - Install pip using the following: `sudo apt install python3-pip`
 - Install required packages using the following: `python3.6 -m pip install -r requirements`
+- To compile the required executables, type `make`

 Type './als' to run the als executable